 Teaching Practice & Research

-My classroom functions as both playground and laboratory.
-Through structured ensemble play, students overcome self-consciousness to achieve bold, embodied performances.
-I guide them to observe their world - objects, landscapes, people - and translate these observations into compositions, connecting quality, rhythm, and space to human behavior and character.
-This process bridges acting practice with broader artistic forms, expanding both technical capacity and creative imagination.
+I guide students to observe their world—objects, landscapes, people—and translate these observations into physical compositions.
+We work with quality, rhythm, and spatial relationship to understand human behavior and character.
+This process bridges acting practice with broader artistic forms, connecting technical training to personal expression and cultural context.

 • LILLIAN MAE RANSIJN (she/they)